marqu3s/yii2-behaviors/README.md

 }
 ```

-Then, on yout search() method, set the grid current page using one of these:
+Then, on your search() method, set the grid current page using one of these:

 ```php
 $dataProvider = new ActiveDataProvider(